Major update mid-June 2016

 The Webasto Dual-Top water/space heater in the author’s Tvan.
 Pic: caravanandmotorhomebooks.com

-Further information regarding diesel heating in caravans and motor homes is in the author’s Caravan & Motorhome Electrics and the Caravan & Motorhome Book.
+Further information regarding diesel heating (and its installation in caravans and motor homes is in the author’s Caravan & Motorhome Electrics and the (2016) all new Caravan & Motorhome Book.
 It is also covered in the now second edition The Camper Trailer Book.
 These heaters are powerful enough to heat rooms in otherwise solar-powered houses.
 My books on solar are Solar That Really Works (for cabins and RVs) and Solar Success (for homes and property systems).

 Article: Copyright: caravanandmotorhomebooks.com